jacobod/Facebook-Metrics-Prediction/README.md

 ## Results
 The Linear Regression Model was tuned for robustness, yet the best R-squared value for test was 0.15, with 0.20 on the training set.

-The Random Forest Model overfit, and I was unable to achieve a psuedo-R-squared value above .13.
+The Random Forest Model overfit, and I was unable to achieve a R-squared test value above .13.
 Correlation metrics (Spearman, Pearson) had similar drops between training score and test score.

-Thus, the Linear Regression model outperformed the Random Forest, yet neither model is close to a adequately performing production model.
+The Linear Regression model modestly outperformed the Random Forest model, yet neither could be a suitably performing production model.
 This suggests that the information in this dataset does not contain enough useful information.

 ## Source:
 https://archive.ics.uci.edu/ml/datasets/Facebook+metrics